 Thank you so much for joining us!
 Can you tell us a story about what brought you to this specific career path?

 I’ve always had a passion for making music!
-Since I was young, I loved to sing & explore new instruments.
-Then, in middle school, I started making covers of myself singing on the internet, which rapidly started growing my fan base.
+Since I was young, I loved to sing and explore new instruments.
+Then, in middle school, I started making covers of myself singing on the Internet, which rapidly started growing my fan base.
 From there, I started making and releasing original music and my name as an artist.

 Can you share the most interesting story that occurred to you in the course of your music career?

 When I opened for Austin Mahone in Fort Lauderdale and while there, I met nationally syndicated radio show host Elvis Duran.
 This led to me being on his show, twice!

 What are some of the most interesting or exciting projects you are working on now?